dmlc/mshadow/guide/README.md

   out = F<sigmoid>(in * 2.0f) + 1.0f;
 }
 ```
-The equivalent translated code for CPU is given by
+The translated code for CPU is given by
 ```c++
 template<typename xpu>
 void ExampleSigmoid(Tensor<xpu, 2> out, const Tensor<xpu, 2> &in) {